Esri/arcgis-runtime-samples-android/java/show-labels-on-layer/README.md

 4. Create a JSON string for the label definition.
     * Set the "LabelExpressionInfo.expression" key to express what the text the label should display.
 You can use fields of the feature by using `$feature.field_name` in the expression.
     * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `textSymbol.toJson()`.
-5. Create a label definition from the JSON using `LabelDefinition.fromJson(json)`.
+5. Create a label definition from the JSON using `LabelDefinition.fromJson(jsonString)`.
 6. Add the definition to the feature layer with `featureLayer.getLabelDefinitions().add(labelDefinition)`.
 7. Lastly, enable labels on the layer using `featureLayer.setLabelsEnabled()`.